Giant Components in Random Temporal Graphs: Preliminaries

 \subsection{A Two-Hop Bound on Temporal Connectivity}

 In this section, for certain graphs $G$, we provide a simple upper bound on $p$ which guarantees that $\G \sim \F_p(G)$ is temporally connected \aas The bound will be useful later in the paper.
 Its proof is a straightforward generalization of the proof of a similar result for $\F_{n,p} = \F_p(K_n)$ from \cite{CasteigtsRRZ21}.
 Nevertheless, we present the proof as a warm up to more involved analysis of the new model $\F_p(G)$.
+Recall that $\delta(G)$ is the minimum degree in the base graph $G$ whose $m=|E(G)|$ edges are retained with probability $p$.

 \begin{lemma} Let $\GGG=(V, E, \lambda)\sim\FFF_{p}(G)$ be such that $p= \alpha \sqrt{\log n/n}$ and $\delta(G)\ge \beta n$ for $\alpha >0$ and $\beta >1/2$.
 Then an arbitrary node in $\GGG$ is a temporal source with probability at least $1 - n^{-\frac{\alpha^2(2\beta -1)}{2} + 1}$. \end{lemma} \begin{proof} Let $u\in V$.
 For any node $w\in V\setminus \{u\}$, we define